y7chinmay/Data-Cleaning-and-Analysis/README.md

 ## 6. Conclusion

 [Summarize the main insights gained from the data cleaning and analysis.
-What are the key takeaways from this project?]
+What are the key takeaways from this project]